xmrfast/nodejs-pool/README.md

 Assistance is not available for frontend customization at this time.

-For assistance, please contact Snipa at pool_install@snipanet.com or via IRC at irc.freenode.net in the #monero-pools channel.
+For assistance, please contact xmrfast@gmail.com

 Developer Donations
 ===================